zarf-dev/proposals/0053-bundle-format/README.md

 ## Drawbacks

-### Increased Complexity

-The introduction of profiles adds a new concept for users to understand.
-Users must now choose between offline and online profiles rather than having a single signing/verification workflow.

-**Counter-argument**: The complexity is unavoidable given Zarf's diverse deployment scenarios.
-Explicit profiles are clearer than implicit behavior based on flag combinations.

 ### Dependency on Sigstore Infrastructure

 Online profile creates a dependency on Sigstore infrastructure (Rekor, Fulcio) which could become a single point of failure.